-Maxwell Scott is owned and run by William Forshaw, who founded the company 10 years ago.
+Maxwell Scott is owned and run by William Forshaw, who founded the company ten years ago.
 With a background in advertising, he noticed that many of his peers would use cheap-looking briefcases for which he bore an immense dislike.
-In order to remedy that challenge, he started looking for leather briefcases that were high in quality and moderately priced.
+To remedy that challenge, he started looking for leather briefcases that were high in quality and moderately priced.
 Eventually, he found some in Italy and subsequently decided to start importing the briefcases.
-After a short while, he created the Maxwell Scott brand in order to combine his British briefcase design with Italian leather and craftsmanship.
+After a short while, he created the Maxwell Scott brand to combine his British briefcase design with Italian leather and craftsmanship.
 Struggling to come up with a name, he decided on Maxwell, his brother’s middle name, and Scott, his own.
 Interestingly, his brother is not involved in the business at all.

-In the future, the Maxwell Scott Portfolio will likely double in size by adding things like rucksacks and backpacks, gloves and desk stationary.
+In the future, the Maxwell Scott Portfolio will likely double in size by adding things like rucksacks and backpacks, gloves, and desk stationery.

 The Leather – Vera Pelle Italiana Conciata al Vegetale

 One of the advantages of a Maxwell Scott product is the vegetable tanned leather.
 It is produced by a small tannery with about 40 employees in Santa Croce, Italy (near Florence).
 The tannery is part of the Vera Pelle Italiana Conciata al Vegetale, or the Italian Consortium of Leather Tanners.
 The objective of this group is to dye leathers according to traditional methods without using any chrome.
 As such, it is ideally suited for people who are allergic to chrome.